 How to Study for AWS Cloud Practitioner

 It is widely accepted that the most daunting aspect of AWS is its sheer complexity.
-While it may be true [a]that the journey of a thousand miles starts with a single step, it is also true that the first step can be the most difficult one to take.
+While it may be true that the journey of a thousand miles starts with a single step, it is also true that the first step can be the most difficult one to take.
 Luckily Amazon has made that first step into the cloud easy by providing a valuable entry-level certification, AWS Cloud Practitioner.

 The AWS Cloud Practitioner exam is for everybody.
-Whether you’re a developer, a manager of developers, or an enthusiast who wants to know what all the cloud hype is about, you’re in the right place.
+Whether you're a developer, a manager of developers, or an enthusiast who wants to know what all the cloud hype is about, you're in the right place.
+If you're ready to make the leap into AWS, there is plenty of AWS certification training to keep you busy.

 While AWS Cloud Practitioner certification is geared toward everyone, it is commonly earned by those who work on the business end of IT — product owner, manager, and the like.
 These folks are investing a lot of time, money and resources into the cloud, so this certification will prove that they understand its core services and their pricing models.